JSFoundation/TAC/README.md

 ## Policy Change Proposal Process

-The jQuery Foundation TAC is chartered, subject to such policies as may be set by the Board of Directors, to ensure collaboration is the driving principle within a Project, between jQuery Foundation Projects, and between jQuery Foundation Projects and the broader community.
+The JS Foundation TAC is chartered, subject to such policies as may be set by the Board of Directors, to ensure collaboration is the driving principle within a Project, between JS Foundation Projects, and between JS Foundation Projects and the broader community.
 The TAC is also responsible for chartering CBs and WGs.
 CBs and Working Groups have broad powers of self-governance as defined by the policies in their charter.

-To propose a change or addition to policies or processes that are intended to cover all Projects and Working Groups in the Foundation, a PR should be opened in the `jquery-foundation/TAC` repository.
+To propose a change or addition to policies or processes that are intended to cover all Projects and Working Groups in the Foundation, a PR should be opened in the `JSFoundation/TAC` repository.

 The pull request can be labeled `TAC-agenda` to request that it be put on the agenda for the next TAC meeting.

-The jQuery Foundation Board of Directors retains certain rights (especially legal considerations).
-If the TAC endorses a proposal, they will escalate to the jQuery Foundation Board of Directors when required to do so.
+The JS Foundation Board of Directors retains certain rights (especially legal considerations).
+If the TAC endorses a proposal, they will escalate to the JS Foundation Board of Directors when required to do so.

 In some cases, existing individual groups have the right to refuse changes to their charters.
 The TAC can not mandate that existing CBs or WGs alter their